 Greenland is a great option for those chasing the aurora borealis.
 Although destinations like Norway and Iceland are more popular spots due to accessibility, Greenland's light show is equally impressive and you can catch clear views of the Northern lights while camping in the wild outdoors.

 Other Adventures in Greenland

 If a week-plus hike doesn’t fit into your travel plans, some of the most popular outdoor activities for Greenland visitors include hiking, kayaking, diving, fishing, snowmobiling, and skiing.
-Greenland also has several whale-watching tours along its coastline.
-Others guided activities include helicopter trips to the icecap, dog sledding tours, and Northern Lights viewing excursions.
+Others guided activities include helicopter trips to the icecap and dog sledding tours.
 Some visitors prefer to soak in the island's natural hot springs, explore the glaciers, or check out the many small museums and local establishments in villages to get to know the people and their history.

-Visiting Greenland can be a rare thrill, but an expensive one, so do your homework and budget appropriately to get the most out of your visit.
+Visiting Greenland can be a rare thrill, but an expensive one even if you arrange for independent travel, so do your homework and budget appropriately to get the most out of your visit.

 Related links (from Eagle Creek's blog):

 Scott Shetler is a freelance journalist and frequent traveler who enjoys national parks, offbeat destinations, urban adventures, and everything in between.
 He blogs about his travels at quirkytravelguy.com.